aronj/yahud-CMYK-mvm-remix/README.md

 * restart TF2 / Steam
 * verify TF2's game cache on steam
 * re-download & re-install the hud

-You can submit bug reports & questions via the  GitHub issue tracker. github.com/whayay/yahud/issues
-This is the best way to let me know what's up.

-Thanks for using this HUD!

 Thanks to:  whayay (original creator), Garm3n, maxerize, boots, ell, e-thug, foster, kenneth, trog, Lange